DisnakeDev/disnake/docs/api/events.rst

 So, what are events anyway?
 Most of the :class:`Client` application cycle is based on *events* - special "notifications" usually sent by Discord to notify client about certain actions like message deletion, emoji creation, member nickname updates, etc.

-This library provides two main ways to register an *event handler* — a special function which will listen for to specific types of events — which allows you to take action based on certain events.
+This library provides a few ways to register an
+*event handler* — a special function which will listen for specific types of events — which allows you to take action based on certain events.

 The first way is through the use of the :meth:`Client.event` decorator: ::

-    import disnake

-    client = disnake.Client()
+    client = disnake.Client(...)

     @client.event
     async def on_message(message):